JozJozmin/GTD-/README.md

 #### **Challenges Faced**
 1. Large amount of null values were present in the data.
-2. Presence of incorrect values in the meanngful features.
+2. Presence of incorrect values in the meaningful features.
 3. Selection of right visualization techniques for the analysis.